 Step 4: Check Their Rental History

-Reach out to the applicant's previous landlords to obtain references.
-By speaking directly with previous landlords, you can gain valuable information about the applicant's overall tenancy, including their adherence to the lease terms, promptness in rent payments, and any issues that may have arisen during their tenancy.
+Reach out to the applicant's current and previous landlords to obtain references.
+By speaking directly with the landlords, you can gain valuable information about the applicant's overall tenancy, including their adherence to the lease terms, promptness in payments, and any issues that may have arisen during their tenancy.

 a landlord in a brown sweater prepares an eviction notice on their laptop for a tenant

-Furthermore, ask about any lease violations, property damage, noise complaints, or conflicts with neighbors.
-These insights will help you evaluate the applicant's suitability as a tenant and make an informed decision.
+Furthermore, ask about any lease violations, damage, noise complaints, or conflicts with neighbors.
+These insights will help you evaluate the applicant's suitability as a prospective tenant and make an informed decision.

 Step 5: Conduct a Credit Check

 After everything is done, it's time to check the applicant's credit score.
-Credit checks provide information about the applicant's payment history, outstanding debts, and overall creditworthiness.
+A credit report provides information about the applicant's payment history, outstanding debts, and overall creditworthiness.
 This helps determine whether they have a track record of meeting their financial obligations, including rent payments.

 A good credit score and history demonstrate a tenant’s ability to manage their finances and suggest a lower risk of defaulting on rent.
 Conversely, a negative credit history may raise concerns about their financial stability and ability to fulfill their financial commitments.